spacelift-io/user-documentation/docs/README.md

 > Wait, aren't CIs built for collaboration?

 Yes, assuming stateless tools and processes.
 Running stateless builds and tests is what regular CIs are exceptionally good at.
 But many of us have noticed that deployments are actually trickier to get right.
 And that's hardly a surprise.
 They're more stateful, they may depend on what's already running.
 Terraform and your infrastructure, in general, is an **extreme example of a stateful system**.
-It's so stateful that it actually has something called [**state**](https://www.terraform.io/docs/state/index.html) (see what we just did there?) as one of its core concepts.
+It's so stateful that it actually has something called [**state**](https://www.terraform.io/docs/state/index.html){: rel="nofollow"} (see what we just did there?) as one of its core concepts.

 CIs generally struggle with that.
 They don't really _understand_ the workflows they run, so they can't for example serialize certain types of jobs.
 Like `terraform apply`, which introduces actual changes to your infrastructure.
 As far as your CI system is concerned, running those in parallel is fair game.
 But what it does to Terraform is nothing short of a disaster - your state is confused and no longer represents any kind of reality.
 Untangling this mess can take forever.